ethereum/ERCs/ERCS/erc-4337-rpc.md

 ## Specification

+### Definitions

+* **bundler**: a node exposing the APIs, in order to submit them to the network.
+  A bundler collects one or more UserOperations into a bundle and submits them together to the `EntryPoint` in a single `handleUserOp` call.

 ### RPC methods (eth namespace)

 #### eth_sendUserOperation

-The `eth_sendUserOperation` method submits a `UserOperation` object to the UserOperation mempool of the client.
+The `eth_sendUserOperation` method submits a `UserOperation` object to the UserOperation mempool.
 The client MUST validate the `UserOperation`, and return a result accordingly.

 The result SHOULD be set to the `userOpHash` if and only if the request passed simulation and was accepted